B-UMMI/Chewie-NS/README.md

 #### Input variables

-Chewie-NS cookiecutter has default input variables defined to create a local installation of Chewie-NS, which can changed by the user if necessary.
-To use the default values simply press Enter.
+Chewie-NS cookiecutter has default input variables defined to create a local installation of Chewie-NS.
+The values can be changed by the user if necessary.
+To use the default values, simply press Enter.

 The input variables are: